dan71853/EmbeddedExperiments/Projects/RPi Pico/01-Pico_Serial_IO/Notes/Work_Log-0.md

 Here is the pin state as seen by the debugger, The top image is when the button is not pressed.
 This is reading as true as expected.

+## 25/10/24

+## Connecting Potentiometer

+- I had to add `hardware_adc` to the `target_link_libraries` section in CMakeList
+- Setup an analog read using the example
+- This was reading values from 0-4096 (12Bit ADC) but I noticed that the pot maxed out at about 80% of the turn
+- I discovered that this was because I was using Vsys as Vcc.
+I thought this was 3.3V but its closer to 4V.
+- I changed the pot Vcc to the 3.3V out of the pico and this fixed the problem
+-